Jordannst/contextual-rag-chat/README.md

 - Build backend image (Go + Python + Tesseract OCR)
 - Build frontend image (Next.js)
 - Start PostgreSQL with pgvector extension
+- **Auto-initialize database** with migration files (01_extension.sql, 02_schema.sql, 03_indexes_triggers.sql)
 - Configure all dependencies and connections

+> [!NOTE]
+> Database auto-initialization only runs when the database is empty (first container creation).
+If you need to reset the database, use `docker-compose down -v` before starting again.

 4. **Access Application**